Site Finder: Issues and controversy

-Others were concerned that the Site Finder service was written entirely in English and therefore was not accessible by non-English speakers.
+Others were concerned that the Site Finder service was written entirely in English and therefore was not accessible by non-English readers.

 The Internet Architecture Board composed a document detailing many of the technical arguments against registry-level wildcards; this was used by ICANN as part of its supporting arguments for its action.

 Fallout

 A number of workarounds were developed to locally disable the effects of Site Finder on a per-network basis.
 Most notably, the Internet Systems Consortium announced that it had produced a version of the BIND DNS software that could be configured by Internet service providers to filter out wildcard DNS from certain domains; this software was deployed by a number of ISPs.

 On October 4, 2003, as a result of a strong letter from ICANN, VeriSign disabled Site Finder.
 However, VeriSign has made public statements that suggest that they may be considering whether they will change this decision in the future.
 On February 27, 2004, VeriSign filed a lawsuit against ICANN, claiming that ICANN had overstepped its authority.
 The claim regarded not only Site Finder, but also VeriSign's much-criticised Wait Listing Service.
 The claim was dismissed in August 2004; parts of the lawsuit continued, and culminated in a March 1, 2006 settlement between VeriSign and ICANN which included "a new registry agreement relating to the operation of the .COM registry."

 On July 9, 2004, the ICANN Security and Stability Advisory Committee (SSAC) handed down its findings after an investigation on Site Finder.
 It found that the service should not be deployed before ICANN and/or appropriate engineering communities were offered the opportunity to review a proposed implementation, and that domain name registries that provide a service to third parties should phase out wildcard records if they are used.